HenryLevenNU/equation-game-repo/README.md

 ```
 def random_operator():
-    """
-    Sets a random operator out of 4 options to be used in the equation.

-    Returns:
-    operator_string (numpy.str): Selects a random operator in array.
-    operator_converter (dict): Finds inverse operator for use as function.
-    """
-    # 4 options for equation operators listed in the array below.
     operator_array = np.array(["+", "-", "*", "/"])
     operator_string = operator_array[random.randint(0, 3)]

-    # Converts to the inverse operator using a lookup table.
     operator_converter = {"+": op.sub, "-": op.add,
     "*": op.truediv, "/": op.mul}
     return operator_string, operator_converter
 ```

 ### 2.4  Minimal Viable Product (MVP) - Conclusion
-Considering the time constraints and need for accelerating development (I estimated I only had 15 hours programming and 5 hours training time), I decided early-on to use a CLI to run the code rather than a GUI.
+Considering the time constraints (Estimated: 15 hours programming and 5 hours training), I decided early-on to use a CLI to run the code rather than a GUI.
 The client brief allowed for both.
 I also decided to offer some customisability in settings (though limited).

 This can be iterated on the MVP – and next steps could include using more operators and allowing for negative values in Hard mode.

-However, the code is designed in a modular way to make these changes easy to implement.
+However, the code is designed in a modular way to make changes easy to implement.
 Given more time, the project could be moved to a GUI to build on the user-centred design (UCD) of my functional and non-functional requirements.